HAKALAU OUR HOME

 Picture

 The Wailea Village Historic Preservation Community is the "spark" for the greater Wailea/Hakalau community in terms of sponsored events and the spirit of cooperation.
 Stories and shared wisdom of area elders provided the vision for the values and priorities we carry into the future.
-Read more about historic preservation in Wailea.
+Here are the latest updates on key milestones from the past year related to Hakalau School and The Ancestors Who Want Their Stories Told:

 Picture